Creating Figma Prototypes with Microinteractions

 Many social media apps today include video integrations for different types of content.
 Using this tool wisely can contribute to a more immersive experience for your audience.
 In this section we’ll show you how to Increase Interactivity with Videos and incorporate it into your designs.

-Take a look at the steps to add video into your prototype:
+Take a look at the steps to add video into your Figma Prototype with Microinteractions:

 1. Create your component set with both image and video available